JoeLumbley/Platformer-with-Level-Editor/README.md

 Discover common programming patterns used in game development, such as object-oriented design and event handling.

 #### 3. Level Design
-The level editor component introduces you to key game design principles, covering aspects like level creation, storage, and loading.
+The level editor introduces you to key game design principles, covering aspects like level creation, storage, and loading.

 ![088](https://github.com/JoeLumbley/Platformer-with-Level-Editor/assets/77564255/cf2ed1d9-99d4-445e-b9cf-3dd72b2a4ebd)